Seattle-Tacoma International Airport.

 An electric escalator.

-Second mistake: The airline accepts your bags four hours prior to your flight time and I was an hour and a half early.
-This forced me to go downstairs and find “Ken’s Luggage Storage & Other Services,” where I entrusted a 350 pound man with a salt and pepper beard down to his gut with my chocolate-plaid Liz Claiborne bag.
+Second mistake: The airline accepts bags four hours prior to the flight’s departure time and I arrived at the five-hour mark.
+However, I did find Ken’s Luggage Storage & Other Services in the basement of the airport and entrusted a large man with a salt and pepper beard down to his gut with my chocolate-plaid Liz Claiborne bag.
 He did not laugh when I enquired about Barbie’s whereabouts.

+At the top, I collapsed into a row of seats reserved for disabled travelers where the pain caught up with me.
 Convinced I had either broken my knee and/or needed stitches from the blood stain slowly growing on the outside of my jeans, I mustered enough courage to roll up my pants to see the damage.
-I had to be quick about looking at the wound, as I have a tendency to faint at the sight of blood and deep cuts, particularly when it’s my own blood and yellow fatty tissue.
+I had to be quick about, as I have a tendency to faint at the sight of blood, particularly when it’s my own.

-So, I cradled my leg between my arms, sat firmly in the center of the seat, in case I lost consciousness, and lifted my pant leg.
+I cradled my leg between my arms, sat firmly in the center of the seat, in case I lost consciousness, and lifted my pant leg.
 Only I couldn’t roll them up.
 I couldn’t get the pant leg past my calf.
 It wouldn’t budge.

 I sat for a while.
 What felt like ages.
 Sweating.
 In pain.
 Until I gathered the energy to return to Ken’s and pick up my bag.
 I needed my toiletries and a new pair of pants.

 “Are you okay?”
 Not-Ken asked as he took my claim ticket.

 “I fell climbing the escalator,” I winced.

 “At least you lived to tell the story.
 People die on that thing all the time,” he said, rolling my bag in my direction.